GRI PhD Students Represent at EGU in Vienna

-Today we kicked off the Second New Zealand Radar Remote Sensing School.
-It is being held in Christchurch at the University of Canterbury from 15–17 April 2026, organised by Geoscience and Remote Sensing Society (GRSS) New Zealand Chapter and the Geospatial Research Institute (GRI) supported by the Institute of Electric and Electronic Engineering (IEEE), USA. […]
+We had a fantastic turnout to the Second IEEE GRSS NZ Radar Remote Sensing School 2026 (NZRRSS).
+The event was held here at the University of Canterbury (UoC) from 15 to 17 April 2026, organised by the Geoscience and Remote Sensing Society (GRSS) New Zealand Chapter and the Geospatial Research Institute (GRI), supported by the […]

 Geospatial Research Institute Toi Hangarau PhD Scholarship 2026